How Student Loans Work in Australia

 VET Student Loans (VSL)

-- Approved diploma and advanced diploma courses
+- Approved advanced diploma courses

-- TAFE and registered training organisations
+- Courses delivered by eligible training providers such as TAFE and registered training organisations

 SA-HELP (Student Services and Amenities)

-- Student unions
+- Student representation

-- Sporting facilities
+- Sporting and recreational facilities

 - Welfare and advocacy services

-The SA-HELP maximum amount is indexed annually and may change each year.⁵
+The maximum SA-HELP amount is indexed annually.

 OS-HELP (Overseas Study)

-OS-HELP supports eligible students undertaking:
+OS-HELP loans support eligible students who undertake:

-- Overseas study exchanges
+- Overseas exchange programs

-- Short-term international study
+- Short-term international study opportunities

 How Do Student Loans Work in Australia?

-Student loans follow a clear lifecycle:
+Student loans generally follow a structured process.

 1. Application

-Students apply for HELP loans through:
+Students typically apply for HELP loans through:

 - Their education provider